 Ever encountered a T-shirt, V-neck dress or other top with that shows a bit too much cleavage?
 A simple sewing hack will help you fix any low cut neckline!
 Follow this simple DIY tutorial to add a modesty panel to a shirt and never worry about flashing people again.

-The neckline was actually low enough that it allowed nursing access, but I wanted to be able to cover up the cleave when I was done!
-I created this little panel that snaps open and shut.
+The neckline was actually low enough that it allowed nursing access (bonus for a breastfeeding mom!), but I wanted to be able to cover up the cleave when I was done.
+So I created this little cleavage cover panel that snaps open and shut.

-First, try your dress or top on and measure how high you want your panel to go (i.e. how much cleavage you’ve got exposed!
-Mine was about 4″ high).
+First, try your dress or top on and measure how high you want your panel to go (i.e. how much cleavage you want covered (Mine was about 4″ high).
 Then, lay your dress or top face down on a flat surface to measure the width.
 Be sure you’re not stretching the opening.
 Mark how high your panel will go on the dress with a pen (i.e. 4″ above the bottom of the opening).
 Then measure across the width of the opening at that point, and add about 1.5″ to overlap underneath (mine was about 5.5″).

 Now you’ll need to cut out your triangle of fabric for the panel.
 Since my dress was made of a polyester knit, I used a black cotton knit that looked similar enough to the dress fabric.
 I folded my fabric in half, and then cut out a triangle measuring the width you calculated above (5.5″ for me) and the height you measured above plus 1″ (about 5″ for mine), with the fold of the fabric at the top.
 I wanted to use the fold as the top edge instead of hemming my fabric there.